 Again, it’s important that your work isn’t copied from elsewhere and you provide quality service to your clients.
 Failure to do so will likely get your account suspended.

 MY EXPERIENCE WITH BRANDCROWD

 Compared to LogoGround, I have only made 2 sales on BrandCrowd with no advertising before they stopped accepting designers.
 However, it seemed like they were actively purchasing brands from those who have uploaded their work there — including me.
 I sold over 15 of my brands to them at around $50 each.
-I didn’t earn a lot, but considering some of those uploads were sitting around for years I would say I got a pretty good deal.
+I didn’t earn a lot, but considering some of those logos were sitting around for a couple of years I would say I got a pretty good deal.

 In the end, BrandCrowd is a good choice if you are looking to make some passive income as a logo designer.